- Ants as pets since 2009 It starts here!

 When cleaning, you throw droppings with eggs on a tray and you can separate them quite easily.
 For example, you can use a tea strainer to quickly separate the sand from droppings and eggs.
 Then separate the eggs from the droppings.
 The windows are only cleaned on the inside with kitchen paper with a little warm water.

 This species used to be known as Phyllium sp.
 Walking leaves fall under the group Phasmida, which also includes walking sticks.
-Phyllium giganteum has also been given a psg number, namely psg 72.
-Phyllium sp. occurs naturally in Malaysia.
+Walking leaves can be of different species, but always fall under the large species, hence the information about the giant leaf below.

 The information below is mainly about the PSG72.